Thinklab-SJTU/ThinkMatch/README.md

 * and more...

+In this repository, we mainly focus on image keypoint matching because it is a popular testbed for existing graph matching methods.

 Readers are referred to the following survey for more technical details about graph matching:
 * Junchi Yan, Xu-Cheng Yin, Weiyao Lin, Cheng Deng, Hongyuan Zha, Xiaokang Yang.
 "A Short Survey of Recent Advances in Graph Matching."
 _ICMR 2016_.